smith-win/parsely/readme.md

     -- the matching of lists is a common pattern and I think can be optimised

 TODO:
+    - DONE! impement arrays
+    - implement numbers (decimals, negatives, exponentails +/- on exponent and mantissa)
     - implement common "list" pattern .. for zero length, 1 or more object members / array members
-    - impement arrays
-    - implement numbers (decimals, negatives, exponentails +/- on exponent and mantissa)
     - tidy up generics .. use over just the Read trait to make code tider
     - ensure numbers/nulls/true/false working
     - remove all warnings!